 « With using Nextcloud All-in-One compared to the other installation methods, I found the performance is substantially better, especially on an office server. »

-Read on for a clear and easy to follow step-by-step guide for how to set up an AIO for a Linux PC sucessfully.
+Read on for a clear and easy-to-follow step-by-step guide for how to set up an AIO for a Linux PC successfully.

 Guide for AIO on Linux

-In addition, please note that the instructions are for a setup without web server or reverse proxy (like Apache, Nginx, etc.) already being in place.
-If you want to run it behind a web server or reverse proxy, refer here.
+In addition, please note that the instructions are for a setup without a web server or reverse proxy (like Apache, Nginx, etc.) already being in place.
+If you want to run it behind a web server or reverse proxy, check this documentation.

 Install Docker

-1. Install Docker on your Linux installation by following the official documentation.
-The easiest way is installing it by using the convenience script:
+Install Docker on your Linux installation by following the official documentation.
+The easiest way is to install it by using the convenience script:

 3. Now, open the Terminal and start AIO with this command: